joelbloch/poc-k8s/azure-setup/readme.md

 - an Azure File Share (AFS): a location where are stored the configuration files for the different modules of the POC.
 - an Azure Postgres Database (APD).

-Most of the applications will use all these components, hence their usage in the POC.
+Most of the applications will use all these components, this is why they are used by the demo app.

 # Folder Content